 Several business owners asked lately how to get press.
 I’m glad that they asked me because I want entrepreneurs to avoid costly mistakes that I see businesses and their PR agencies do over and over.
 To be fair to PR agencies, some agencies know better but they have failed to convince their clients that the old way doesn’t work anymore.
 I hope that my article will reiterate that spamming our inbox with press releases is not the way to get press coverage.

 What I’m sharing here is how to pitch established bloggers, freelance writers and journalists.
-But I need to warm you: it takes time, patience and work.
+But I need to warn you: it takes time, patience and work.
 This is why most businesses don’t do it.
 You’ll yield a definite advantage if you do it the right way.

 The Ground Work